Previous Phases

 - The Connecting Scotland Programme - a funded programme to support our most vulnerable citizens to get online

-Read our latest Impact Report to find out what we have achieved so far with the help of our partners and participating organisations.
+Read our Phase 1 Impact Report to find out what we have achieved so far with the help of our partners and participating organisations.

 Connecting Scotland Programme